logoFrench coast

 Collioure, near the Spanish border - popular in all seasons

 The Languedoc coast is a popular tourist destination.Around the Rhone delta, between the Camargue and Marseilles, the coast is not particularly touristy; with the proximity of shipping ports - Fos and Marseilles, and the water coming from the River Rhone, this is not the best part of the French coast, though there are some attractive small beaches.
 The Camargue itself has long beaches, not always very accessible as this is a protected wetland area.
-The main tourist beaches, with their long expanses of sand, lie between the western end of the Rhone delta and the start of the Pyrenees, south of Perpignan.
+The main tourist beaches, with their long expanses of sand, lie between the western end of the Rhone delta and Argelès sur Mer, south of Perpignan.
+There is then a short section of rocky coastline from Collioure to Cerbère and the Spanish border.
 At actual resorts, beaches can be busy in summer time; but between the resorts, there is plenty of room for everyone, even at the peak of the holiday season.

 Riviera hotels from